ajaysheoran2323/Docker-Container/Docker-compose/Readme.md

             HINT: You need to install `awscli` before you run copy command
   4. service 2 -  use same s3 bucket and IAM keys and copy files from S3 to your local machine in another folder.

+  TIP : Try not to mention IAM Keys in docker-compose file.